XDM-ZSBW/cloud-yourl/wiki/NONPROFIT_TRACKING.md

 # Yourl.Cloud Nonprofit Tracking System

 ## Overview
-Yourl.Cloud is operated by Yourl Cloud Inc., a registered nonprofit organization dedicated to making prompt engineering and AI services accessible to anyone who can send ASCII messages, regardless of their device capabilities.
+Yourl.Cloud is operated by Yourl.Cloud Inc., a registered nonprofit organization dedicated to making prompt engineering and AI services accessible to anyone who can send ASCII messages, regardless of their device capabilities.

 ## Marketing Code System